 Cement Testing

 Cement testing is the process of evaluating the quality and performance of cement, a key ingredient in concrete.
 It involves various tests to measure the chemical, physical and mechanical properties of the cement.
-The most commonly used tests include:
+The most commonly used tests include:1) Fineness test to determine the particle size distribution of cement.

 2) Chemical analysis to determine the composition of the cement.